Teen rebellion requires parental tenacity and persistence.

 2 Corinthians 5:18-20 states “That God was reconciling the world to himself in Christ, not counting people’s sins against them.
 And he has committed to us the message of reconciliation.
 We are therefore Christ’s ambassadors as through God were making his appeal through us.
 We implore you on Christ’s behalf to be reconciled to God.”

-Socially and emotionally, 5 year olds want to be liked.
+Socially and emotionally, children in this age and stage desire approval.
 They’re generally agreeable to following rules and able to distinguish fantasy from reality.

 They’re beginning to question many aspects of the world.
 Why is that person’s skin color different from mine?
 Does the color come off?